MrBoomDeveloper/Awery/README.md

 - Sync progress with your AniList account
 - Filter out tags like yaoi from the whole app!
 - Blacklist unwanted media
-- Automatically select other sources if current is unavailable
 - App languages like Spanish, France and Russian
 - Auto translate everything!
 - Switch between different providers like Anilist, Shikimori, MyAnimeList and etc.